Function 06 / 07 · Know

 The knowledge capture ritual

 A weekly or fortnightly cadence where senior agent knowledge gets surfaced and turned into shared articles.
-No more single points of failure.
+Same articles ground the AI.
+No more single points of failure on either side.

 • Senior-agent knowledge surfaced live